facebookresearch/hydra/website/docs/configure_hydra/Intro.md

 the logging in your own project

 ## Plugins
-Many plugins requires their some configuration via the .hydra directory in your job configuration path.
+Many plugins requires configuration via the .hydra directory.

 ## Runtime config variables
 The following variables can be used in the Hydra configuration files and in the job configuration files: